gollth/ShutTUM/Docs/values.rst

 ======
 Values
 ======
-All types of values **StereoTUM** consists of
+All types of values **ShutTUM** consists of

 :any:`Value`: Summary

 .. autosummary::

-   ~StereoTUM.values.Value.reference
+   ~ShutTUM.values.Value.reference
-   ~StereoTUM.values.Value.stamp
+   ~ShutTUM.values.Value.stamp